Shore-A-Rubber-Hardness Test

 Rubber hardness refers to the resistance of a rubber material to indentation.
 In simple terms, it describes how soft or hard a rubber compound feels when pressure is applied.

 Unlike metals, rubber does not have a fixed hardness value.
-Its hardness depends on formulation, additives, and processing conditions.
+Its hardness depends on formulation, additives, and processing conditions, and is typically evaluated using a rubber durometer hardness scale.

 Why Is Measuring Rubber Hardness Important?